 Trans Students’ Rights to their Own Gender in Professional Communication Courses

 This manuscript (currently under review) highlights the problematic ways in which professional communication textbooks prescribe cis-gender norms when discussing bodily performances in the classroom, such as with oral presentations.
 Through an analysis of 30 popular textbooks in the field, I note the ways in which these normative practices have the potential to put our transgender students into situations in which they must compromise their gender identity for the sake of their grades.
 Given the increasingly diverse population of students that we meet in our technical communication courses, I note how we, as instructors, may pay attention to our positionality and privilege in order to promote more inclusive learning environments for all of our learners.

 Roles of Technical Communication Researchers

-Design has come to be understood as an essential aspect of the work that technical communicators are responsible for.
-As a result, research in the field of Technical Communication has approached studies of design in numerous ways.
-This article (currently under review) showcases how technical communication researchers assume the roles of observers, testers, critics, creators, and consultants in their studies of design artifacts.
-This article uses a review of these key design roles to better understand the design relationships researchers see or presume as they further knowledge of design within our field.
-With this framework in mind, we may be better able to communicate a more comprehensive and integrated model for explaining our work on design to others outside of technical communication.
-For the Appendix to this article, please visit the Google Document here: http://bit.ly/1WugWJn or click on the following link to open a pdf: appendix-roles-of-technical-communication-researchers-in-studies-of-design
+Design has come to be understood as an essential aspect of the work that technical communicators claim.
+As a result, research in the field of technical communication has approached studies of design in numerous ways.
+This article showcases how technical communication researchers assume the roles of observers, testers, critics, creators, and consultants in their handling of design artifacts.
+Such a model regarding these roles may help us to better understand the design relationships researchers presume as they further knowledge of design within our field.
+This article offers a framework to leverage into a comprehensive and integrated model for explaining our work on design to others outside of technical communication.

 WAC Work and Tactics